Rami-Sabbagh/MoDev/index.md

 # MoveOrDevelop
-Welcome to MoveOrDevelop, A project that aims to make MoveOrDie modding more easier to programmers.
+Welcome to MoveOrDevelop, A project that aims to make MoveOrDie modding more easier for programmers.

 ## Is this legal ?
 Sure :3, Remember this at the demo ?